Don’t Scare Off your Buyers

 Pricing your home too high hoping an uninformed buyer makes an offer.

 Everyone dreams of selling their home and knocking it out the park but the reality is that probably isn’t going to happen.
 Pricing your home too high will get you less showings which equals less potential buyers.
-Even if you found that one in a million buyer who’s willing to pay way over market, the home would still need to appraise close to the seller’s inflated sales price.
+Even if you found that one in a million buyer who’s willing to pay way over market, the home would still need to appraise close to the seller’s inflated sales price and I can tell you that never happens.
+Appraisals kill lots of deals!

 While a seller is testing the waters with their high priced home it’s also racking up active days on the market.
 Once your listing gets stale because of too many days on the market, get ready to get low ball offers.
 Potential buyers view properties that are on the market too long as a negative.
 Remember no one wants to buy a home that they feel may be difficult to resale later.